jonjhiggins/jon-higgins-2019/src/data/words/animated-scaled-letters.md

 [View on Codepen](http://codepen.io/jonjhiggins/full/EKMEvd/)

-<p class="p--pullquote" data-pullquote="in Chrome there are jagged edges as the letter is scaled up">For the most part this seems to work fine, however in Chrome desktop and Android there are jagged edges as the letter is scaled up.</p>
+<div data-pullquote="in Chrome there are jagged edges as the letter is scaled up"></div>

+For the most part this seems to work fine, however in Chrome desktop and Android there are jagged edges as the letter is scaled up.

 Some might argue this isn't that noticeable on fast transitions, but it bothered me.
 I tried forcing hardware acceleration (via GreenSock's `force3D` option and specifying scales individually), `-webkit-filter:blur(0)` switching the elements out for SVGs but the issue persisted.